 Project Supervisor.
 Being a Project Superviser means Shriver oversees a team of locate

 technicians, coordinates with excavation contractors, and provides technical troubleshooting in the field for marking underground utilities.

 “In my line of work, walking and mobility plays a huge part in day to day activities.
+Without my prosthesis, I just wouldn’t be able to get my job done.”

 Without a proper fit of a prosthesis there will be pain in the amputated limb and could possibly continue on up through your back or hips due to misalignment.

 Shooting hoops, playing guitar, and playing catch are all activities Shriver participates in and enjoys.
-He also attends multiple Walking Schools and is making strides to learn to run.
+He also attends multiple SRT programs and is making strides to learn to run.

 amputees.
 You receive pointers and get a real sense of community while working on exercises alongside people dealing with similar issues.
 I definitely recommend it and SRT.”